LGBTQIA+ Resources

 • Kaleidoscope: A community-based Gay-Straight Alliance that offers monthly student-led gatherings in a safer, supportive environment.
 The group aims to empower queer youth through social connection and mutual support.
 Currently, meetings are virtual through Discord.

-• Project Rainbow: A safe, affirming, and fun monthly gathering for LGBTQIA+ tweens (grades 6-8), teens (grades 9-12) and their allies offered by the Jewish Family and Children’s Service.
-Currently, meetings are virtual via Zoom.
-To register or for more information, Contact Gaby Marantz at 856-424-1333 or gmarantz@jfedsnj.org.
+• Project Rainbow: A safe, affirming, and fun social gathering for LGBTQIA+ tweens (grades 6-8), teens (grades 9-12) and their allies offered by the Jewish Family and Children’s Service.
+To learn about upcoming dates, Contact Emily Witmier at 856-424-1333 ext.
+1415 or ewitmier@jfedsnj.org.

 • Attic Youth Center: The Attic creates opportunities for youth to develop into healthy, independent, civic-minded adults within a safer and supportive community.
 Services include life skills classes, HIV prevention, counseling, support groups, case management, and social gatherings.